oodeng/Getting-and-Clean-Data/README.md

 ## run_analysis.R walkthrough
 It follows the goals step by step.

-* Step 1:
-  * Read all the test and training files: y\_test.txt, subject\_test.txt and X_test.txt.
-  * Combine the files to a data frame in the form of subjects, labels, the rest of the data.

-* Step 2:
-  * Read the features from features.txt and filter it to only leave features that are either means ("mean()") or standard deviations ("std()").
-The reason for leaving out meanFreq() is that the goal for this step is to only include means and standard deviations of measurements, of which meanFreq() is neither.
-  * A new data frame is then created that includes subjects, labels and the described features.

-* Step 3:
-  * Read the activity labels from activity_labels.txt and replace the numbers with the text.

-* Step 4:
-  * Make a column list (includig "subjects" and "label" at the start)
+## step 1
+# read all the data
+# put it together in the format of: subjects, labels, everything else

+## step 2
+# read the features
+# only retain features of mean and standard deviation
+# select only the means and standard deviations from data
+# increment by 2 because data has subjects and labels in the beginning

+## step 3
+# read the labels (activities)
+# replace labels in data with label names

+## step 4
+# first make a list of the current column names and feature names
+# then tidy that list
-  * Tidy-fy the list by removing all non-alphanumeric characters and converting the result to lowercase
+# by removing every non-alphabetic character and converting to lowercase
-  * Apply the now-good-columnnames to the data frame

-* Step 5:
+# then use the list as column names for data

+## step 5
-  * Create a new data frame by finding the mean for each combination of subject and label.
-It's done by `aggregate()` function
+# find the mean for each combination of subject and label

-* Final step:
+## step nothing / Final Step
-  * Write the new tidy set into a text file called output.txt, formatted similarly to the original files.
+# Write the new tidy set into a text file called data_set_with_the_averages.txt, formatted similarly to the original files.